grame-cncm/faustcourse/session1/content.md

 process = gain*gate*timbre(freq);
 ```

-* We can now test the program in 2 settings.
-First, without polyphony just by
+* We can now test the program in 2 different modes.
+First, without polyphony
-running as such. -> do it
+just by running as such. -> do it
 * The next step will only work in Google Chrome as MIDI support is only
 available in this web browser (e.g., if you're using Firefox, it will not
 work).